Workflow in S/4HANA Cloud and On-Premise

 Most of the SAP applications areas e.g. Finance and Procurement have delivered new standard S/4HANA flexible workflows that can be adjusted by a business specialist as shown in the YouTube video above.

-In S/4HANA Cloud essentials edition (formerly called public or multi-tenant edition) the focus is on the new flexible workflows: there are very few classic workflows available.
+In S/4HANA Cloud (public cloud version formerly essential edition or multi-tenant edition) the focus is on the new flexible workflows: there are very few classic workflows available.
 The project team do not have access to the classic workflow builder; the Manage Workflows app must be used instead.
 S/4HANA Cloud extended edition (formerly called single-tenant edition) is more like on-premise.

 These blogs provide more detail about flexible workflows in S/4HANA: